mitchellhuang/torrentql/packages/deluge/README.md

 ```
 docker-compose up -d
 ```
-or to keep the process open and not run in detached mode enter the following
+Or to keep the process open and not run in detached mode enter the following
 ```
 docker-compose up
 ```